 For example:

-An item called DEMO appearing in the 3rd occurrence of a repeating event, and the 5th repeat of the group called Example would be identified as: DEMO_E1_3_C1_5
+• An item named DEMO in the 3rd occurrence of a repeating event and the 5th repeat of a group would appear as: DEMO_E1_3_C1_5

-For an item in a repeating event, but not part of a repeating group, the variable would be identified as: DEMO_E1_3_C1
+• An item in a repeating event but not part of a repeating group would appear as: DEMO_E1_3_C1

-The [EVENT HANDLE] and [CRF HANDLE] refer to identifiers appended to each item name to avoid duplication and confusion amongst the repeating data points collected in a study.
+The [EVENT HANDLE] and [CRF HANDLE] represent system-generated identifiers appended to each Item name to prevent duplication across repeating data points.

-Tabular formats (Tab Delimited Text, HTML, and Excel) contain both a header table and a data table.
+Tabular formats (Tab-Delimited Text, HTML, and Excel) contain two distinct sections:

 The header table includes the following information: